Lolita (1997 film)

-Lolita is a 1997 drama film directed by Adrian Lyne and written by Stephen Schiff.
-It is the second screen adaptation of Vladimir Nabokov's 1955 novel of the same name and stars Jeremy Irons as Humbert Humbert and Dominique Swain as Dolores "Lolita" Haze, with supporting roles by Melanie Griffith as Charlotte Haze, and Frank Langella as Clare Quilty.
-The film is about a middle-aged male professor named Humbert who rents a room in the house of the widow Charlotte Haze and becomes sexually attracted to her adolescent daughter Dolores, also called "Lo" or "Lolita".
+Lolita is a 1997 erotic drama film directed by Adrian Lyne and written by Stephen Schiff.
+It is the second screen adaptation of Vladimir Nabokov's 1955 novel of the same name and stars Jeremy Irons as Humbert Humbert and Dominique Swain as Dolores "Lolita" Haze, with supporting roles by Melanie Griffith as Charlotte Haze and Frank Langella as Clare Quilty.

+The film is about a middle-aged professor who is sexually attracted to adolescent girls he calls "nymphets".
+He rents a room in the house of a young widow to get closer to her 14-year-old daughter Lo, whom he calls "Lolita".
+Obsessed with the girl, he eventually gains control over her after he takes her cross-country with him.

-Lyne's film is more overt with many of the novel's darker elements compared to Stanley Kubrick's 1962 version, which used suggestion and innuendo for comic purposes.
+Compared to Stanley Kubrick's 1962 version, Lyne's film is more overt with many of the novel's darker elements; Kubrick chose to use suggestion and innuendo for comic purposes.
+Although praised by some critics for its faithfulness to Nabokov's narrative and the performances of Irons and Swain, the film received a mixed critical reception in the United States.

-The film had difficulty finding an American distributor and premiered in Europe before being released in the United States.
-The film was eventually picked up in the United States by Showtime, a cable network, before finally being released theatrically by The Samuel Goldwyn Company.
-Although praised by some critics for its faithfulness to Nabokov's narrative and for the performances of Irons and Swain, the film received a mixed critical reception in the United States.
-Lolita was met with much controversy in Australia, where it was not given a theatrical release until April 1999.
+The film premiered in Europe in 1997 before being released in the United States in 1998 because it had difficulty finding an American distributor.
+It was eventually picked up by the cable network Showtime before finally being released theatrically by The Samuel Goldwyn Company.
+Similarly, Lolita was met with much controversy in Australia, where it was not given a theatrical release until April 1999.